Harry-Skerritt/SpotifyAPILib/docs/GettingStarted.md

 ## Step 1 - Creating a Spotify Developer App

-To use this library you need a Spotify developer account, along with an active Spotify developer app
+To use this library you need, a Spotify developer account, along with an active Spotify developer app

 - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 - Create a new app and obtain a **Client ID** and **Client Secret**